-The Council meets about seven times a year and the Mayor presides over the meeting, ensuring that business is properly conducted.
+The Council meets approximately six times a year and the Mayor presides over the meeting, ensuring that business is properly conducted.
 In addition to receiving reports from the Cabinet, Overview and Scrutiny Committees and Council officers, time is set aside for local people to ask questions and for Councillors to submit topics for debate, known as motions.

 The Cabinet is responsible for proposing the policy framework and budget to Full Council and for taking in-year decisions on resources and priorities.
 The Cabinet delivers and implements the budget and policies decided by Full Council.

-The Cabinet consists of the Leader of the Council and eight other elected members.
+The Cabinet consists of the Leader of the Council and up to nine other elected members.
 Each cabinet member has a portfolio of responsibilities although decisions are taken collectively at Cabinet meetings.

 The Cabinet has a programme of work known as the forward plan.
 The forward plan helps the Cabinet plan its work and sets out the decisions the Cabinet will make over the next four months.
 It also gives residents of Medway the opportunity to comment on the issues that the Cabinet is tackling.